-(v) Assets are infinitely divisible .
+4. Assets are infinitely divisible.
 The investor could buy any quantity of share

-(vi)There is no transaction costs
+5. There is no transaction costs

-(vii)There is no personal income tax
+6. There is no personal income tax

-(viii) Un-limited quantum of short sales is allowed.
-Any amount of shares an individual can sell short .
+7. Un-limited quantum of short sales is allowed.
+Any amount of shares an individual can sell short.

-CAPM MODEL : All investors hold only the market portfolio and riskless securities.
+CAPM MODEL: All investors hold only the market portfolio and riskless securities.
 The market portfolio is a portfolio consists of all stocks in the market.
-Each asset is held in proportion to its market value to the total value of all risky assets .
-The investors have the ability to borrow (or) lend any amount of money at the riskless rate of interest.
-Thus the efficient frontier is shown in the diagram .

-Efficient Frontier : The investor prefers any point between B & C because with the same level of risk they face on line BA, they are able to get superior profits.
-The ABC line shows the investor's portfolio of risky assets .
-The investors can combine riskless asset either by lending (or) borrowing .
+Each asset is held in proportion to its market value to the total value of all risky assets.
+The investors have the ability to borrow of risk they face on line BA, they are able to get superior profits.
+The ABC line shows the investor's portfolio of risky assets.
+The investors can combine riskless asset either by lending